 Now, I’m not saying you shouldn’t start writing the Saga of the Century right off the bat, but I am trying to say that it will be a bit harder.
 One way to ease the pain is to learn how to focus on those little pieces down at the base.
 Learn how to build your basic Lego structures, and soon you will have enough skills to put them together into a massive architectural wonder.

 I am talking, of course, about short stories.
 Just like (I assume) many other writers, I started by totally ignoring short stories.
 I thought that I would waste good ideas that could become a novel in just a few pages, and I thought that instead of being focused, I would become completely scattered.
 I wasn’t totally wrong, but I soon learned that that was not necessarily a bad thing.

 What is a Short Story?

-A short story is a fully developed story, with plot, setting, and characters, but significantly shorter than a novel.
-There are some discussions on the proper length of a short story, but I usually consider a short story between 1,000 words to 10,000 words.
+A short story is a fully developed story, with a plot, setting, and characters, but significantly shorter than a novel.
+There are some discussions on the proper length of a short story, but I usually consider a short story between 1,000 and 10,000 words.
 Note that those stories shorter than 1000 words typically fall into the flash-fiction category.

 In my opinion, a good length for a short story is between 2,500 and 5,000 words.
 At an average of 250 words per page, you get a story between 10 to 20 pages, double-spaced.
 Keep in mind that these are not set in stone, just guidelines to give you some idea.